At a Glance

 Junior or senior pre-health undergraduate student

-Provides funding for one pre-medical or health student to participate on a summer health project for 3 – 6 weeks with medical students from the UNC School of Medicine.
+Provides funding for one pre-medical or health student to participate in a three-week summer health project with UNC medical students

 The UNC Medical Horizons Fellowship provides funding for an undergraduate student to join 1st and 4th year medical students on a summer women’s health project in Honduras.
 In collaboration with the UNC School of Medicine and the Honduran Health Alliance (HHA), this program offers the following: